timtadh/tcel/README.md

-# Simple Language with a Type Checker
+# TCEL - A Language

 This is a simple language with a type checker.
 It is an interpreted language expression oriented functional language.
 Which features: